Leon Claire Metz: Literary and other works

+In 1991, Metz, together with researcher Sylvia Gevália Landeros, created Travel the Pass, a partnership dedicated to exploring and documenting the borderland history of the Texas, New Mexico, and Mexico region.
+In October 2024, the City of El Paso, Texas, issued a proclamation honoring Metz's numerous works, contributions, and accomplishments; October 22, 2024, is recognized as Leon Metz Travel The Pass Day.

 Awards

 He was the 2010 Winner of the Ruth Lester Lifetime Achievement Award from the Texas Historical Commission.
 This award recognizes an individual who has made a significant, long-term contribution to historic preservation in Texas.

 In 1985, he was awarded the Saddleman Award.

 Personal life and death

 Metz, who lived in El Paso, Texas, since the days after his graduation from high school, was married to the former Cheryl Schilling, a speech therapist for autistic children.
 They have four adult children.

-Leon Metz died from complications of COVID-19 in El Paso on November 15, 2020.
+Leon Metz died from complications of COVID-19 in El Paso, on November 15, 2020.
 He had Alzheimer's disease.